Part 3. Hungary: Childhood and Early Adulthood

 In such works, it is as though a parallel universe contained all the possibilities that never came to fruition.
 Yearning for the unborn baby brother was not the only experience to which one could ascribe Zend’s sense of what he elsewhere calls “historical unhappenings.”9 As we will see, it was one of other events to come that would mark him with an indelible awareness of thwarted possibilities.

 Robert’s early years held much promise.
 The foundation for his love of Italian culture and literature was laid in childhood.
-His parents sent him at the ages of one-and-a-half and six to Grado, Italy, a beach town on the Adriatic Sea, to recover from rickets, a bone disease caused by a deficiency of vitamin D. Henrik brought him to Italy two more times, at the ages of ten and twelve, to stimulate the boy’s interest in learning the Italian language.10
+Henrik brought him to Italy at the ages of ten and twelve to stimulate the boy’s interest in learning the Italian language.10

 Zend describes himself during childhood as a social misfit as he wasn’t interested in playing sports with other boys.
 As a result of his introversion, Henrik and Stephanie suspected that their son was socially stunted as well as intellectually slow, and planned to take him out of school after the fourth grade to apprentice with a carpenter.
-However, Robert began to display talent in languages, including at the age of eight reciting from memory a 140-line poem by nineteenth-century Hungarian poet Sándor Petőfi and excelling at Latin in grade seven.11
+However, Robert began to display talent in languages and to demonstrate more than a superficial interest in literature.
+When he was seven, he impressed his teacher and classmates with his language skills.
+At the age of eight, the precocious boy recited from memory a 140-line poem by nineteenth-century Hungarian poet Sándor Petőfi.11

-When he was ten, Robert began to play the piano by ear.
+Robert began to play the piano by ear at the age of ten.
 Although he never learned to read scores, he excelled at imitating pieces he heard, such as Mozart’s “Turkish March,” and composing songs.
 Family and friends thought that Robert was destined to become a concert pianist, but even in early adolescence, Robert knew that he would be a writer.12

 Reminiscences of his parents and childhood surface in some of his stories and poems.
 In “A Memory,” he tells of a humorous (in retrospect) coming-of-age incident involving his father: